 Do I get my husband’s pension if he dies?

 Yes, generally the surviving spouse will be entitled to the husband’s pension.
 However, the beneficiary is the direct owner of the retirement funds after the death of the account holder.
+But in many retirement plans the spouse automatically becomes the beneficiary of the account until a written document/consent is submitted to change the beneficiary name.

 How does pension payout work after death?